 There are growers who treat their coffee farms strictly like businesses, opting to make the financial choices that make the most sense on the balance sheet, such as applying herbicide to control weeds and using store-mixed fertilizer to boost production because those are the cheapest choices.
 There are also growers who consider themselves to be important community patrons and have had the same men macheteing the same slopes of weeds for decades, growers who wouldn’t think of suddenly firing their workers, because it would boot them from the important social position of Employer.
 There are growers who opt to plant shade trees and use the leaf litter as both a measure of weed control and fertilizer, recognizing that pruning shade is expensive and still requiresadditional fertilizer, but valuing the habitats interplanted trees create for wildlife and as mitigators of climate change.

-Most coffee farmers treat it as fact that they will have to borrow money every year just to continue to be coffee growers, so they find themselves in the position of really having nothing to loose, since all their profit will be poured right back into preparing for the next year’s production.
-Having nothing to loose is a position most notorious for inspiring people to act with reckless abandon and disregard the consequences of their actions.
-A much less celebrated (probably because it’s also underutilized) byproduct of having nothing to loose is a sense of empowerment.
+Most coffee farmers treat it as fact that they will have to borrow money every year just to continue to be coffee growers, so they find themselves in the position of really having nothing to lose, since all their profit will be poured right back into preparing for the next year’s production.
+Having nothing to lose is a position most notorious for inspiring people to act with reckless abandon and disregard the consequences of their actions.
+A much less celebrated (probably because it’s also underutilized) byproduct of having nothing to lose is a sense of empowerment.
 “I’m not going to make any money.
-So, what—in the process of going broke—can I do that still has some gain?”
+So, in the process of going broke, what can I do that still has some gain?”
 Going broke the most productive way possible is one route to recouping some dignity in the face of empty pockets.
 Just because you’re out of money doesn’t necessarily mean you’re out of choices.

 There is important pride to be had knowing that the contents of one’s pockets are not keeping each other warm at the corner of a blackjack table or the bottom of a bottle and an important distinction to be made between going broke paying salaries to your neighbors versus writing blank checks to Monsanto.
 Coffee is far from the only form of agriculture that breaks the banks of the people breaking their backs to make crops possible, but it does afford ample opportunities to go broke elegantly.